B. H. Liddell Hart: Journalist and military historian

-Liddell Hart was placed on half-pay from 1924.
-He later retired from the Army in 1927.
+Liddell Hart was placed on half-pay from June 1924.1924.1923.
+He retired from the Army in 1927.
 Two mild heart attacks in 1921 and 1922, probably the long-term effects of his gassing, precluded his further advancement in the small post-war army.
 He spent the rest of his career as a theorist and writer.
 In 1924, he became a lawn tennis correspondent and assistant military correspondent for The Morning Post covering Wimbledon and in 1926, publishing a collection of his tennis writings as The Lawn Tennis Masters Unveiled.
 He worked as the military correspondent of The Daily Telegraph from 1925 to 1935 and of The Times from 1935 to 1939.

 In the mid-to-late 1920s Liddell Hart wrote a series of histories of major military figures through which he advanced his ideas that the frontal assault was a strategy bound to fail at great cost in lives.
 He argued that the tremendous losses Britain suffered in the Great War were caused by its commanding officers not appreciating that fact of history.
 He believed the British decision in 1914 of directly intervening on the Continent with a great army was a mistake.
 He claimed that historically, "the British way in warfare" was to leave Continental land battles to her allies, intervening only through naval power, with the army fighting the enemy away from its principal front in a "limited liability" commitment.

-In his early writings on mechanised warfare, Liddell Hart had proposed that infantry be carried along with the fast-moving armoured formations.
+In his early writings on mechanised warfare, Liddell Hart proposed that infantry be carried along with the fast-moving armoured formations.
 He described them as "tank marines" like the soldiers the Royal Navy carried with their ships.
 He proposed they be carried along in their own tracked vehicles and dismount to help take better-defended positions that otherwise would hold up the armoured units.
 That doctrine, similar to the mechanized infantry of later decades, contrasted with J.F.C.
 Fuller's ideas of a tank army, which put heavy emphasis on massed armoured formations.
-Liddell Hart foresaw the need for a combined arms force with mobile infantry and artillery, which was similar but not identical to the make-up of the panzer divisions that Heinz Guderian developed in Germany.
+Liddell Hart foresaw the need for a combined arms force with mobile infantry and artillery, which was similar but not identical to the make-up of the panzer divisions that Guderian developed in Nazi Germany.